-DeVane received a bachelor of arts degree with honors and distinction in her major, English literature, from Yale College in 1986, a master of arts in English literature from Columbia University in 1989, and a law degree from Yale Law School in 1993.
+A 1986 cum laude graduate of Yale University with a bachelor of arts degree in English literature, DeVane received a master of arts degree from Columbia University in 1990, studying English literature and literary theory.
+She earned her law degree from Yale in 1993.